DonaldWaeni/Secure_Coding_Mini_project/README.md

 3. **Security Misconfiguration**: Proper database connection and error handling.

 ## Contribution
 This is an individual project for educational purposes.
-Contributions are accepted.